 That’s all I’ll say about Samson.
 Learn from his example, all you married men.
-Don't tell any secrets to your wife, especially those that might one day prove to be a matter of life and death.
+Don't tell any secrets to your wife, especially those that might one day prove to be a matter of life and death to you.

 Hercules’ fame spread far and wide.
 In his day he was the strongest and mightiest conqueror that has ever lived.
 He slew the Nemean lion and skinned it, made all the boasts of the Centaurs look empty, killed some dreadful birds known as the Harpies, stole golden apples from a dragon, removed the dog Cerberus from the gates of hell and slew the cruel tyrant Busiris and made the tyrant's own horses eat him up, flesh and bone.
-Hercules destroyed a fiery, venomous serpent, broke one of Achelous’s two horns off, killed the huge three-headed shepherd Cacus in a cave, slew another giant, Antaeus, killed a grisly boar and held up the sky on his back for a while to relieve Atlas.
+Hercules destroyed a fiery, venomous serpent, broke one of Achelous’s two horns off, killed the huge three-headed shepherd Cacus in a cave, slew another giant called Antaeus, killed a grisly boar and held up the sky on his back for a while, to relieve Atlas of the task.

 No one in the history of the world has ever killed so many monsters as Hercules.
 He was known everywhere for his strength and his goodness.
 He travelled to every country and no one could stop him.
 He was so strong he set pillars up to mark the furthest ends of the Earth.

 He had a lover, however, a woman named Deianira, who was as fresh as May.
 Learned men tell us that she sent him a shirt.
-Alas, that shirt.
+Alas, that shirt!
 Alas!
-It was so subtly impregnated with poison that before he had worn it for half a day, it made all his flesh fall from his bones.
+It was so subtly impregnated with poison that before Hercules had worn it for half a day, it made all the flesh fall from his bones.
 Some learned scholars excuse her and say that a woman called Nessus made it, but be that as it may, I’ll stick with Deianira.
-Anyway, he wore this shirt against his bare flesh until it had gone black, and when he saw that there was nothing else to do, he had red-hot coals raked over him, for he didn’t want to succumb to the poison alone; and so ended the mighty Hercules.
+Anyway, he wore this shirt against his bare flesh until it had gone black, and when he saw that there was nothing he could do, he had red-hot coals raked over him, for he didn’t want to succumb to the poison alone; and so ended the mighty Hercules.